Terms and Conditions

 ・For Diploma of TESOL students, units 11,12,13, and 14 can be handed in at any time after completion of the first ten units.

-If students need to redo a unit, they can hand that unit it at any time during the year except during holidays.
+If students need to redo a unit, they can hand that unit in during times allowed as stated in the TESOL schedule.

-37. Marking of workbooks is done on Mondays and Wednesdays of each week.
+37. Marking of workbooks is done usually in the 4th week of each month.

 ・Completed your ASQA accredited Cert.IV or Diploma of TESOL.